Success! this Exam Successfully Added.

 Total Paper 1 and Paper 2 250 1000 4 Hours 30 minutes

-BSSC CGL Mains Marking Scheme
+BSSC CGL Marking Scheme

 BSSC CGL Exam Pattern FAQs